navikt/leesah-game/src/content/tasks/base64.md

 ## Base64

 The base64 task is all about answering back "something" as understandable text".
 If you are not familiar with base64 encoding, we recommend [reading this article](https://en.wikipedia.org/wiki/Base64) before going straight to solving the task.

-**Example of a task event**
+**Example of a question**

 ```json
 {